BitLucid/ninjawars/README.markdown

 ## --Contributing--
 You can make web commits on github.com, just search github for "ninjawars".
 To contribute on github:
 For simple contribution/collaboration:
--Find the file or code that you want to suggest a fix for, and make a comment with the fixed code, or just the ggeneral process to acheive the fix.
+-Find the file or code that you want to suggest a fix for, and make a comment with the fixed code, or just the general process to acheive the fix.

 ### For more in-depth contribution/collaboration:
 -Make an account on github & log in.